From Channel Bias to Feature Redundancy: Uncovering the "Less is More" Principle in Few-Shot Learning: A Deeper Dive: The Feature Redundancy Phenomenon

 \textbf{Remark.} The existence of feature redundancy phenomenon indicates that, on the feature level, there exists a notable mismatch between knowledge residing in the pretrained model and the knowledge needed for downstream tasks, at least under few-shot settings.
 Those feature dimensions that are particularly useful for the task can be seen as \emph{task-specific features} that specialize in the skill needed for the task.
 This point of view is similar to the observation in \cite{TaskLocalization}, where they found that there exists a small set of \emph{task-specific} parameters ($<1$\% of model parameters) responsible for the downstream performance of pretrained models, in the sense that only fine-tuning these parameters gives a performance almost as well as the fully fine-tuned model.
 The difference is that, task-specific features represent the part of pretrained knowledge that is useful for the current task, while task-specific parameters represent new task knowledge the pretrained model currently lacks and should be learned through fine-tuning.
-The feature redundancy phenomenon also highlights the importance of feature selection for few-shot transfer, which has been largely neglected in the literature.
-The difficulty of feature selection lies in the fact that the importance of features is not easy to estimate with only a few examples, which we will discuss further in Section \ref{sec:attempt}.
+The feature redundancy phenomenon also highlights the importance of feature selection for few-shot transfer.